-Within addiction discourse, a relapse is cited as a shift back to addictive behaviors during an attempted period of recover.
+Within addiction discourse, a relapse is cited as a shift back to addictive behaviors during an attempted period of recovery.
 By explicitly focusing on relapse in recovery, individuals are able to make preparation in the event of a relapse.
 A relapse will bring with it a number of challenges along with emotions of guilt and blame which can lead to further profoundly negative behavior.
 Cravings become overpowering and, regrettably, the chance of relapse during this recovery phase is particularly high.
-It is essential that individuals surrounding a patient are aware of these facts and potential challenging situation which may arise during the process.
+It is essential that individuals surrounding a patient are aware of these facts and any potentially challenging situations which may arise during the process.

-Relapse Prevention Therapy, or RPT, is a form of cognitive behavioral therapy that seeks to mitigate opportunities for relapse during a phase of treatment.
+Relapse Prevention Therapy, or RPT, is a form of cognitive-behavioral therapy that seeks to mitigate opportunities for relapse during a phase of treatment.
 Coping mechanisms to deal with high-risk situations equip patients with the necessary tools to deal with these potential situations arising in the future.
 By pre-planning for these situations, patients are shown which feelings and emotions are intrinsically linked to relapse.
-At Cornerstone, we have noticed a recurring patterns of emotion which lead to relapse – and educate our clients on the emotions.
-The most pertinent emotions we have found that lead to relapse are bored, hungry, angry, lonely and tired – commonly known as BHALT.
+At Cornerstone, we have noticed recurring patterns of emotion which lead to relapse – and educate our clients on the emotions.
+The most pertinent emotions we have found that lead to relapse are boredom, hunger, anger, loneliness, and tiredness – commonly known as BHALT.

-Shifting the patient’s perspective of a relapse from a negative one to a positive one is a cornerstone of this form of therapy.
-Failure, in this sense a relapse, can have devastating effects on a patients ability to recover as if often reinforces the idea that they are unable to recover.
-This poses a number of challenges during the recovery process, as it fulfills the idea that the patient is unable to complete rehab and, will therefor return to addictive behaviors.
+Shifting the patient’s perspective of relapse from a negative one to a positive one is a cornerstone of this form of therapy.
+Failure, in this sense a relapse, can have devastating effects on a patient's ability to recover as it often reinforces the idea that they are unable to recover.
+This poses a number of challenges during the recovery process, as it fulfills the idea that the patient is unable to complete rehab and, will therefore return to addictive behaviors.

-By changing the perspective from which patient view relapse, Cornerstone staff are able to reinterpret relapse as prolapse; providing patients with a priceless opportunity to learn new skills and improve existing coping mechanisms.
-By shifting perspective RPT is able to rationalize failures as learning curves whilst reducing amount of harm and time the patient spends in this relapse phase.
-‘Lapses’ replace replaces and thus alter the patients perspective on future relapses into addictive behavior.
+By changing the perspective from which patients view relapse, Cornerstone staff is able to reinterpret relapse as prolapse; providing patients with a priceless opportunity to learn new skills and improve existing coping mechanisms.
+By shifting perspective, RPT is able to rationalize failures as learning curves whilst reducing the amount of harm and time the patient spends in this relapse phase.
+‘Lapses’ replace relapses and thus alter the patient's perspective on future relapses into addictive behavior.

-At Cornerstone, we will teach our residents that to live by a new code of rigorous honesty, staying connected to a sponsor and the treatment community and making better choices.
-Other topics within our Relapse Prevention Program include an explanation of codependency, enabling behaviors, family dynamics, control issues, acceptance and many other topics essential to continued sobriety.
+At Cornerstone, we will teach our residents to live by a new code of rigorous honesty, stay connected to a sponsor and the treatment community, and make better choices.
+Other topics within our Relapse Prevention Program include an explanation of codependency, enabling behaviors, family dynamics, control issues, acceptance, and many other topics essential to continued sobriety.

 Cornerstone believes chemical dependency is a disease that is chronic, progressive, treatable but not curable.
 It is a disease that can be placed in remission but is also highly prone to relapse.

-We believe those seeking treatment are not guilty for having the disease but are responsible for its management.
+We believe those seeking treatment are not guilty of having the disease but are responsible for its management.